Cyclotron (character)

-Cyclotron is the name of two different characters appearing in American comic books published by DC Comics.
+Cyclotron is the name of two characters appearing in American comic books published by DC Comics.
 Though a minor character, he holds an important place in the history of the Justice Society as a source of power and inspiration for both the Atom and Atom Smasher.

 Publication history

 Terry Curtis was originally an obscure one-shot Superman character in Action Comics #21 (1940) who was a scientist who was kidnapped by Ultra-Humanite and forced to build an "atomic disintegrator".

 Roy Thomas reinvented the character as Cyclotron, a reluctant supervillain, in All-Star Squadron #21 (1983) from DC Comics.
 He was one of the few original villains retroactively added to DC's Golden Age era in the series.

 Fictional character biography

 Terry Curtis

-Terry Curtis is an atomic scientist who the Ultra-Humanite kidnaps and experiments on, giving him superhuman abilities.
-While battling the All-Star Squadron, Curtis exposes Atom to large amounts of radiation, which eventually gives him superpowers.
-Curtis is killed while attempting to stop the Ultra-Humanite, with the Atom adopting a costume based on his.
+Terry Curtis was an atomic scientist in the 1930s and 1940s.
+Born Terrence Kurtzenberg, he had later Anglicized his name.
+In the past, he had a brief romantic relationship with Danette Reilly, the second Firebrand.
+Curtis gains superpowers after being captured and experimented on by Ultra-Humanite, who intends to make use of his knowledge.

+Used as a pawn by the villain, Curtis is forced to battle the All-Star Squadron.
+The Atom confronts Curtis and is exposed to his radiation, eventually gaining superpowers himself.
+Curtis is killed after attempting to kill Ultra-Humanite by detonating himself.
 Curtis' daughter Terri eventually has a son, Albert, who gains superpowers from her and Terry's exposure to radiation.